MicrosoftDocs/windows-itpro-docs/windows/deployment/customize-boot-image.md

 To overwrite the bootmgr boot files and any backed up bootmgr boot file without confirmation, for example in a script, add the `/Y` parameter to the end of the command lines.

 For more information, see [copy](/windows-server/administration/windows-commands/copy).

 ---

 This step doesn't update or change the boot image.
 However, it makes sure that the latest bootmgr boot files are available to the Windows ADK when creating bootable media via the Windows ADK.
-When these files are updated in the Windows ADK, products that use the Windows ADK to create bootable media also have access to the updated bootmgr boot files.
+When these files are updated in the Windows ADK, products that use the Windows ADK to create bootable media, such as **Microsoft Deployment Toolkit (MDT)**, also have access to the updated bootmgr boot files.

 In particular, this step is needed when addressing the BlackLotus UEFI bootkit vulnerability as documented in [KB5025885: How to manage the Windows Boot Manager revocations for Secure Boot changes associated with CVE-2023-24932](https://prod.support.services.microsoft.com/topic/kb5025885-how-to-manage-the-windows-boot-manager-revocations-for-secure-boot-changes-associated-with-cve-2023-24932-41a975df-beb2-40c1-99a3-b3ff139f832d) and [CVE-2023-24932](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-24932).

 > [!NOTE]
 >
-> Both **Microsoft Configuration Manager** and **Microsoft Deployment Toolkit (MDT)** will automatically extract these bootmgr boot files from the boot images as needed.
-No additional steps are needed for these products.
+> **Microsoft Configuration Manager** automatically extracts these bootmgr boot files from the boot images as needed.
+No additional steps are needed for **Microsoft Configuration Manager**.

 ## Step 9: Perform component cleanup